Scott Hall: Total Nonstop Action Wrestling (2002–2005, 2007–2008)

 Hall worked for Total Nonstop Action Wrestling (TNA) briefly in 2002, appearing on their first pay-per-view event.
-On the July 31 NWA-TNA PPV, Hall lost to Jeff Jarrett in a Stretcher match.
+On the July 31 NWA-TNA PPV, Hall lost to his former WWE rival Jeff Jarrett in a Stretcher match.
 On the September 18 NWA-TNA PPV, Hall and Syxx-Pac competed in the Tag Team Gauntlet for the Gold Match but did not win.
 On the September 25 NWA-TNA PPV, Hall and Syxx-Pac defeated Elix Skipper and Brian Lawler.
 On October 23 NWA-TNA PPV, Hall defeated Jeff Jarrett.
 On October 30 NWA-TNA PPV, Hall got a shot at the NWA World Heavyweight Championship but lost to Ron Killings.
 Hall would leave NWA-TNA after his match with Killings.

 In late 2004, Hall returned to TNA, along with Kevin Nash, as TNA prepared for their first monthly pay-per-view, Victory Road.
 Hall joined Nash and Jeff Jarrett in the stable The Kings of Wrestling.
 On the November 26 episode of Impact, Hall defeated A.J.
-Styles. at Turning Point, The Kings of Wrestling lost to Randy Savage, Jeff Hardy, and A.J.
+Styles.
+At Turning Point, The Kings of Wrestling lost to Randy Savage, Jeff Hardy, and A.J.
 Styles.
 On the December 24 episode of Impact, Hall interrupted a "In The Pit with Piper" and confronted Héctor Garza which led to a match a week later on the December 31 episode of Impact where Hall won the match.
 Hall lost to Hardy at Final Resolution on January 16, 2005.
 After this, he took some time off.

 On the November 1, 2007, episode of Impact!, Kevin Nash "predicted" Hall would be Sting's mystery partner at Genesis.
 The next week, Hall made his return, rebuffing the romantic advances of Kurt Angle's wife, Karen, then battling Kurt in his dressing room.
 He stated he was in TNA solely to confront Nash.
 Hall asked Nash why he was not there to help him in his troubled past, and Nash responded that it was a result of his own nonstop partying and risk of losing his family.
 Hall then claimed that all was forgiven and the two embraced in the ring.
 He also revealed that he was not Sting's mystery partner.
 On the November 15 episode of Impact!, The reunited Outsiders and Samoa Joe began a feud with The Angle Alliance.
 On the November 29 episode of Impact, Hall and Nash came out to the stage and clapped for Samoa Joe after his match.
 They were scheduled to compete together at Turning Point, but Hall no-showed.
 At Turning Point (2008), Hall and the Insane Clown Posse (ICP) were seen in attendance.
 This was later revealed to have been scripted to occur, as TNA had asked ICP to attend the event, but were unaware of Hall being their guest.